TechArt-Studio/Docs/exampleSite/content/docs/one-captcha/more/supported-language.md

 weight: 3
 ---

-One Captcha now supports English, Simplified Chinese, Spanish, and French.....
-If your native language does not appear here, please [ask a question](https://github.com/Dev-Huang1/Onr-Captcha/issues) or [contribute a translation](https://github.com/Dev-Huang1/One-Captcha/blob/main/assets/api/v3-db/api.js) to us.
+If your native language does not appear here, please [ask a question](https://github.com/Dev-Huang1/Onr-Captcha/issues) or [contribute a translation](https://github.com/Dev-Huang1/One-Captcha/blob/main/0/api_test.js) to us.

 | Code | Description |
 | ---- | ----------- |